 is self-adjoint and lower semibounded, where $-\Delta_\L^D$ and $-\Delta_\L^N$ denote the Dirichlet and Neumann realizations of the Laplacian on $\L$, and $-\Delta_\L^\per$ denotes the Laplacian with periodic boundary conditions (where applicable), respectively.

 Let $G>0$ and $\delta\in (0,G/2)$.
 We consider~\emph{equidistributed sets} of the form

 where the union is taken over all $j\in(G\ZZ)^d$ with $j+(-G/2,G/2)^d\subset\L$ and each $B_j$ is a ball of radius $\delta$ contained in $j+(-G/2,G/2)^d$; we always assume that $\L$ is such that the above union for $S_\delta$ is non-empty.
-Unique continuation estimates from equidistributed sets was considered earlier in \cite{RojasMolinaV-13,Klein-13}.
+Let us emphasize that unique continuation estimates from equidistributed sets were considered earlier in \cite{RojasMolinaV-13,Klein-13}.

 Our main result reads as follows.

 \begin{theorem} Let $H_\L^\bullet$ and $S_\delta\neq\emptyset$ be as above.
 Then there is a constant $N>0$, depending only on the dimension $d$, such that for all $E\in\RR$ and all $\psi\in \Ran P_{H_\L^\bullet}(E)$ we have